Frequently Asked Questions

 Unfortunately, there is no way to predict how long a given patient will remain on the waiting list for a donor heart.
-The waiting time is dependent on several factors including the urgency for transplantation, size of the heart and blood type.
-The waiting time may vary from several days when a heart is needed emergently, to months or, in some cases, years.
+The waiting time is dependent on several factors, including the urgency for transplantation, the size of the heart and blood type.
+The waiting time may vary from several days — when a heart is needed urgently — to months or, in some cases, years.

 How are donor hearts matched?

-Each transplant center is located within a designated region and potential recipients are on a regional list.
-Organs are offered to the patients who are the sickest who also match the blood type and size.
-If a match is not found within the region, organs may be offered from outside the region.
+Each transplant center is located within a designated region, and its potential recipients are put on that region's list.
+Organs are offered first to the sickest patients who match blood type and size.
+If a match is not found within the region, organs may be offered to patients outside the region.

 What are the differences between Status 1A, Status 1B and Status 2 patients?

 Status 1A is the top priority status.
-These patients are critically ill, either staying in intensive care units and/or receiving advanced life support therapies.
-Any available donor hearts would first be offered to status 1A patients on the waiting list.
+Patients with this designation are critically ill, either staying in intensive care units or receiving advanced life-support therapies.
+Any available donor hearts are offered first to Status 1A patients on the waiting list.

-Status 1B is the next highest priority status after 1A.
-These patients require special intravenous medications called inotropes (for example, dobutamine, milrinone) to help their heart function adequately while they are waiting for a donor heart.
-Under the rules of the United Network for Organ Sharing, patients listed as status 1B may wait either in the hospital or at home depending on their medical condition.
+Status 1B is the next highest priority.
+These patients require special intravenous medications called inotropes (for example, dobutamine or milrinone) to help their heart function adequately while they are waiting for a donor heart.
+Under the rules of the United Network for Organ Sharing, patients listed as Status 1B may wait either in the hospital or at home, depending on their medical condition.

 Status 2 patients do not require intravenous medications while waiting for transplantation and, for the most part, are not hospitalized while they wait.
-Donor hearts would be offered to Status 2 patients when there are no Status 1A or Status 1B patients who would be suitable recipients.
+Donor hearts are offered to Status 2 patients when no Status 1A or Status 1B patients are suitable recipients.